 Designed by Bill Wilson (MWP) and Kevin Kepplinger (HTP Farm)

-Along with the Heal the Planet Farm Team (most are Midwest Permaculture PDC graduates)
+Construction and Design Assistance from the Heal the Planet Farm Team (All are Midwest Permaculture PDC graduates)

 We call it the Epic Greenhouse Rocket-Mass Heater because of it’s sheer size and multiple modifications we designed into it.
 The whole stove is built around an 8″ flue system that exits outside of the greenhouse below floor level, under the greenhouse end-wall, and then turns towards the sky.

 The key modifications we made to this stove that are not usually found on more traditional rocket mass heaters are:

 The feed chamber is very large capable of holding full-sized firewood logs so it can be loaded to burn for up to 4 hours at a time and produce a lot of heat.

 The thermal battery or thermal mass is below grade and insulated so the heat will not wick into the soil surrounding it but instead radiate up to keep fish (aquaponics system) and bedding plants warm even in the dead of winter.